SDyas/University_BSc_Computer_Science/README.md

 * ### Java - Drone Project

-    Using Java and OOP to produce an interactive simulation with a working UI.
+    Using Java and OOP to produce an interactive simulation with a working UI, with unit testing then conducted to assess the simulation.

 * ### Neurocomputation